 As uncertain as valuing antiques can be, appraisers do value them every day of the week largely by looking at comparable values.
 Ideally, finding a number of recorded sales for the exact same piece you’re researching would yield a fairly accurate valuation.
 You would discard the high and low values, and average the remaining figures.
 Many times, live auction results (a number of which are available online now, although some services of this nature are fee-based) are used for this purpose.

 In reality, appraisers are often lucky to find one sale record for an item exactly like the one being researched at any given time, much less several.
 That includes finding items in the same exact condition whether that means poor or excellent.
 Appraisers branch out a bit to include similar items fairly often, especially where antique furniture is concerned.
-You can do the same thing yourself, as mentioned previously, with some time, patience, and guidance.
-Read Rules for Valuing Antiques Like an Appraiser to learn more about how the pros value antiques.
+You can value items like an appraiser, as mentioned previously, with some time, patience, and guidance.

 Where to Begin Your Valuation Quest Online